REPRODUCTION -1

 TWINS

-• These are babies born at the same time one after other by the same mother.
+• These are babies born at the same time one after another by the same mother.

 1. Fraternal twins (Dizygotic)